Nick Ahmed Player Props: Diamondbacks vs. Mets

 Nick Ahmed At The Plate

-- Ahmed is hitting .222 with seven doubles, two home runs and eight walks.
+- Ahmed has seven doubles, two home runs and eight walks while hitting .219.

+- In 50.0% of his games this season (22 of 44), Ahmed has picked up at least one hit, and in five of those games (11.4%) he recorded more than one.

-- In nine games this year (20.9%), Ahmed has picked up an RBI, and in three of those games (7.0%) he had more than one.
+- In nine games this season (20.5%), Ahmed has picked up an RBI, and in three of those games (6.8%) he had two or more.

-- He has scored at least once 11 times this season (25.6%), including one multi-run game.
+- He has scored at least one run 11 times this season (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.